robertavram-md/UOHI_PCI_Log/README.md

 5) Install Python https://www.python.org/downloads/

-6) Get your PCI data from Richard Jung as an XLSX file.
-Make sure you save the file without a password so that the Terminal can open it (Open it in Excel -> Go to File - > Passwords and type the current password, then under 'New Password' leave the field empty)

-7) Put your PCI data .xlsx file into the folder called `UOHI_PCI_Log`
+6) Put your PCI data .xlsx file into the folder called `UOHI_PCI_Log`

-8) Run in terminal `pip install pandas`
+7) Run in terminal `pip install pandas`

-9) Run this command in terminal `python ComputeMetrics.py '**filename**'`
+8) Run this command in terminal `python ComputeMetrics.py '**filename**'`

 For example if your PCI Log book is named `avram_18_11_2020.xlsx` then you should run `python ComputeMetrics.py 'avram_18_11_2020.xlsx'`

 ### On Windows:

+0) Get your PCI data from Richard Jung as an XLSX file.
+Make sure you save the file without a password so that the Terminal can open it (Open it in Excel -> Go to File - > Passwords and type the current password, then under 'New Password' leave the field empty)

 1) Install Github
 https://gist.github.com/derhuerst/1b15ff4652a867391f03